reactive-python/reactpy/docs/source/creating-interfaces/your-first-components.rst

 At their core, components are just normal Python functions that return HTML.
 To define a component you just need to add a ``@component`` `decorator
 <https://realpython.com/primer-on-python-decorators/>`__ to a function.
-Then, by
+Functions
-convention, we name component functions like classes - with ``CamelCase``.
-So for example, if we wanted to write and then :ref:`display <Running IDOM>` a ``Photo`` component we might write:
+decorator in this way are known as **render function** and, by convention, we name them like classes - with ``CamelCase``.
+So for example, if we wanted to write, and then :ref:`display <Running IDOM>` a ``Photo`` component, we might write:

 .. example:: creating_interfaces.simple_photo
     :activate-result:

 .. warning::

-    If we had not decorated our ``Photo`` function with the ``@component`` decorator, the server would start, but as soon as we tried to view the page it would be blank.
+    If we had not decorated our ``Photo``'s render function with the ``@component`` decorator, the server would start, but as soon as we tried to view the page it would be blank.
 The servers logs would then indicate:

     .. code-block:: text